Open Government Initiative

 We are always looking for new ways to present data to the public.
 Recently we began identifying public Social Security data that can be adapted and visualized through geospatial maps and Application Programming Interfaces (API).
 Our goal is to provide the public with a deeper understanding of our programs through geographic representations and APIs.
 Examples of the types of maps and APIs we are creating include our research data and data on our public services.
 We will make these maps and APIs available at ssa.gov, Data.gov, and GeoPlatform.gov, as appropriate.
 We published our first map in May 2016.
 It presents basic program data on the benefits paid in each State by age and gender.
 Plans for future maps include data on public service locations.
 For more information, or to give us your ideas on data that would benefit from these methods contact us at firstname.lastname@example.org or through IdeaScale, which allows everyone to comment and vote on interesting topics.

-We use several communication tools and approaches to support transparency, including our open government portal.
+We use several communication tools and approaches to support transparency, including our Open Government website.
 We foster the use of agency data through ongoing contacts with stakeholders and interested parties.
 We discuss our information dissemination methods on pages 64 and 65 of our Information Resources Management Plan.

 We provide members of the public with information they request either through the Freedom of Information Act (FOIA) process or through other means.
 This includes outreach with stakeholders and ongoing relationships with advocates, Congress, and other interested parties.
-In addition, we provide information about our programs and internal management processes at the Social Security Home Page and in our annual performance and accountability reports.
+In addition, we provide information about our programs and internal management processes at the SSA Homepage and in our annual performance and accountability reports.

 We provide information about our internal management processes for information resources and, specifically, our plan for implementing a common baseline for IT processes and policies.
-Our Capital Planning and Investment Control process is available online.
+Our Capital Planning and Investment Control Process is also available online.

 We operate under a presumption of openness, sharing information with the public about our programs and projects.
 In fiscal year (FY) 2015, our agency processed 22,922 FOIA requests.
 Our backlog at the end of the fiscal year was just 146 cases, or 0.64 percent of all FOIA requests received by our agency in FY 2015.